stac-utils/stac-layer/README.md

     href, // the url to the GeoTIFF asset, // the STAC Asset object
-    key, // the key or name in the assets object that points to the particular asset item, // the STAC item / feature bounds, // LatLngBounds of the STAC asset
+    key, // the key or name in the assets object that points to the particular asset item, // the STAC Item or STAC Collection, if available bounds, // LatLngBounds of the STAC asset
     isCOG: true, // true if the asset is definitely a cloud-optimized GeoTIFF
     isVisual: true, // true when the asset's key is "visual" (case-insensitive)